 - > Send self-addressed stamped post cards if you want to hear from your camper.
-Campers do not have access to email or to call home. - Don't be surprised if you do not receive a letter.
+Campers do not have access to email or to call home. - > Don't be surprised if you do not receive a letter.
 They are out being kids and having fun. - Camp is about running and playing outside!
 Send old clothes.
-Your camper's stuff WILL get dirty. - Make sure your camper knows that their cabin counselor(s) are there for them. - > Send two (2) swimsuits.
-Campers are in and out of the water all day long and it helps to prevent chafing. - > There are a lot of campers trying to get into the same skill periods.
-If your camper doesn't get what they want this year, encourage them to try the following summer again.
-Campers do most often get their first or second choices of activities. - > Be sure to send non-aerosol spray sunscreen, so the cabin counselors can help their campers be protected from the sun.
-Counselors are trained to help spray and the camper will rub it in. - ➤ Keep it upbeat when sending mail/email, keep it positive and avoid telling your camper how much you miss them. - Label everything and pack light. - Camp is one of those great places where kids can escape the over-stimulation of gadgetry and become "unplugged."
+Your camper's stuff WILL get dirty. - Make sure your camper knows that their cabin counselor(s) are there for them. - ➤ Send two (2) swimsuits.
+Campers are in and out of the water all day long and it helps to prevent chafing. - ➤ Keep it upbeat when sending mail/email, keep it positive and avoid telling your camper how much you miss them. - > Label everything and pack light. - ➤ Camp is one of those great places where kids can escape the over-stimulation of gadgetry and become "unplugged."
 Leave cell phones and electronic things at home.
 Camp provides an opportunity for socialization without the need for electronic games.